 - Insecticide resistance action committee (IRAC) mode of action MOA classification.
 Learn about which chemicals might causes resistance in arthropods and how to avoid that by alternating MoA.

-- Hopwood et al 2016.
-Are neonicotinoids killing bees?
+- Hopwood et al 2018.
+How neonicotinoids can killing bees?
 Xerces Society.
 A Review of Research into the Effects of Neonicotinoid Insecticides on Bees, with Recommendations for Action.
 The latest information on how these compounds affect insects with an ornamental focus included.
 Discusses impacts worldwide and in U.S. The Xerces Society for Invertebrate Conservation.
-2012.
-J Hopwood, M Vaughan, M Shepherd, D Biddinger, E Mader, SH Black, and C Mazzacano.
+2018.
+J Hopwood, A. Code, M Vaughan, M Shepherd, D Biddinger, E Mader, SH Black, and C Mazzacano.

 - North Carolina Agricultural Chemicals Manual.
 The manual provides information on the selection, application, and safe and proper use of agricultural chemicals.
 The manual is revised annually offering a wealth of up-to-date and reliable information covering pesticides, fertilizers, application equipment, specimen identification, growth regulators, and the control of insects, diseases, weeds, and animals.